 No matter how many days you plan to stay in Mumbai, it will not be enough to see everything that the city has to show – there will always be something new, that you haven’t seen yet…and equally unique that you will regret for not staying longer.

-However, certain things and places are definitely not to be missed and you should save enough time at least for these:
+However, certain things and places are definitely a must and you should save enough time at least for these:

 1. Gateway of India